We Can Be Heroes (2020 film)

 We Can Be Heroes is a 2020 American superhero film written and directed by Robert Rodriguez.
-It is both a standalone and legacy sequel to the 2005 film The Adventures of Sharkboy and Lavagirl in 3-D. Rodriguez was also the cinematographer and editor of the film, which stars YaYa Gosselin, Lyon Daniels, Andy Walken, Hala Finley, Lotus Blossom, Dylan Henry Lau, Andrew Diaz, Isaiah Russel-Bailey, Akira Akbar, Nathan Blair and Vivien Lyra Blair.
+It is a sequel to the 2005 film The Adventures of Sharkboy and Lavagirl.
+Rodriguez was also the cinematographer and editor of the film, which stars YaYa Gosselin, Lyon Daniels, Andy Walken and Hala Finley.
 It was released on December 25, 2020, by Netflix and received mixed reviews from critics.
-A sequel is in development.

 Plot

-Missy Moreno is at home with her dad, Marcus, when they receive word to come to the rescue of heroes where Missy has to go with her father and be with other Heroics' children.
+Missy Moreno is at home with her dad, Marcus, when they receive word to come to the rescue of heroes where Missy has to go with her father and be with other Heroics children.

-Missy meets the other children there:
+Missy meets these other children there: